caribbean-apple/housing/progress report.md

 #### Inbox Page
 X Accessible from anywhere for logged in users on the top nav bar.

-~ Lists messages you got from any user.
+X Lists messages you got from any user.
 Clicking opens that message
 Comment: No JS on this page yet, just a basic version.

 #### Message Read and Reply Page